Mario-SO/portfolio-blog/content/Day21.md

 # More comming soon...

-As this will be a long post, I will be updating it lil by lil, so stay tuned for more updates.
+As this will be a long post, I will be updating it lil by lil, so stay tuned for more updates. -->

+# The end

+I'm happy on how this turned out, I shared a 20 day journey where I went from 0 auditing to getting an actual team, I know I said I would share about the projects we audited, but that won't happen, I'm sorry, I have other plans for both the blog direction and also my personal career.

+Auditing is fun, and more so doing it on a team of such cool people, but it requires a huge mental which I don't have right now.

+It'd be awesome for me to be able to take private audits from time to time to get some side income, but getting it as a full time job is not for me.

+I hope this past 20 days have been useful for you, and if you have any questions, feel free to reach out to me on twitter [@mariodev__](https://twitter.com/mariodev__).